donaldafeith/OpenAI--ChatGPT--Wordpress-Bot-FREE/README.md

 This is a free plugin.
 There is no paid version or pro version of this plugin!!

+This plugin was created during mentorship of some local students to teach them the skills of using API's, AI, Wordpress, PHP, and CSS to plan, design, and program a website bot.

 Like it?
 Give me a star. :D